cristianbass01/Explainable-AI-Project/README.md

 ## Adding more generators
 Currently we support only DiCE.

-To add more counterfactual generation methods we require you to implement the AbstractCounterfactualGenerator class with your generation algorithm and it should work.
+To add more counterfactual generation methods we require you to implement the AbstractCounterfactualGenerator class with your generation algorithm.

 ## UI
 Here you can find a video showing how our interface works: